rossdrew/emuRox/README.md

 #### Branches

  - [Main](https://github.com/rossdrew/emuRox/commits/master) branch, pushing towards a fully working 6502
- - A [6502 compiler](https://github.com/rossdrew/emuRox/commits/assembler) branch so that more complicated pieces of code can be written, understood, edited and annotated easier.
  - A [Concourse](https://concourse.ci/) CI [branch](https://github.com/rossdrew/emuRox/commits/concourse-ci), to get that working and learn a little something along the way

 -----